Last updated Oct. 26, 2017.

 Finally, if you’ve suffered a serious injury or developed a serious disability, your lawyer can get your student loans discharged through the bankruptcy process.

-It’s difficult to face a government agency and a slew of banks and loan servicers alone.
+It’s difficult to face a government agency and a slew of banks and loan service providers alone.
 The processes by which you can apply for relief are complex and difficult to navigate.
 A lawyer can protect your rights and help you get the best possible outcome.
-Of course, hiring a lawyer costs money.
-If you’re struggling with debt, student loan or otherwise, reach out to an experienced attorney for a free consultation to discuss your circumstances and options.
+If you’re struggling with debt, student loans or otherwise, reach out to an experienced attorney today for a free consultation to discuss your circumstances and options.